-If in any year there is an insufficient amount in the fund of the county arterial program to certify the total amount to which all counties are entitled, the department shall decrease the entitlement amount due to each county in the same proportion as the insufficiency is to the total entitlements to all counties.
+If in any year there is an insufficient amount in the fund of the county arterial program to certify the total amount to which all counties are entitled, the state highway department shall decrease the entitlement amount due to each county in the same proportion as the insufficiency is to the total entitlements to all counties.
 Distribution of an entitlement amount and an agreement entered into with a county for any of the purposes for which the money may be spent requires an amount from the county equal to at least twenty-five percent of the entitlement.
-Any uncommitted or unencumbered balance remaining in the county arterial program fund at the end of a fiscal year shall be transferred to the cooperative agreement program specified in Paragraph (1) of this subsection for additional funding of that program in the next fiscal year.
+Any uncommitted or unencumbered balance remaining in the county arterial program fund at the end of a fiscal year shall be transferred to the cooperative agreement program specified in Paragraph (1) of Subsection B of this section for additional funding of that program in the next fiscal year.

-D. The department may transfer funds from the state road fund to the local governments road fund to facilitate cash flow for the funding of these local governments road projects.
+C. The state highway commission may transfer funds from the state road fund to the local governments road fund to facilitate cash flow for the funding of these local governments road projects.
 The administrator of the local governments road fund shall reimburse the state road fund in a timely manner for any such transfers.